-The Orange wire is prewired to the starter disable socket and relay.
+The Orange wire is a starter interrupt output which can be used with an optional starter disable socket and relay.
 The function of this wire is to provide a Constant 500mA Ground Output whenever the security system is in an armed state.
-This output supplies Negative Ground to one side of the relay's coil.
+This output supplies Negative Ground to one side of the optional relay's coil.
 The other side of the relay coil will be supplied with Positive Voltage from the ignition switch, but only if the ignition switch is turned to the "start" position.
 If this occurs, the coil will energize, activating the relay, which in turn will open the starter circuit.
 The starter interrupt prevents the vehicle from starting only if the alarm is armed (including while the alarm is activated), and will draw current from the vehicle's electrical system only if an attempt is made to start the vehicle.